Schaffhausen: Bus

-Schaffhausen and the neighboring town of Neuhausen am Rheinfall have an urban bus network of 9 lines, including one trolleybus route (line 1), which replaced the former tram system.
-Since 2019, the other lines (3–10) are operated by battery-powerd buses (Irizar) and diesel-powered buses.
+Schaffhausen and the neighboring town of Neuhausen am Rheinfall have an urban bus network of 9 lines.
+Since 2019, lines (3–10) are operated by battery-powerd buses (Irizar) and diesel-powered buses.
+Until December 2025, line 1 was operated by trolleybuses, which replaced the former tram system, but since the closure of the trolleybus system line 1 is also operated by battery-electric buses.
 All routes except line 9 call at Schaffhausen railway station.
 Route 9 calls at Herblingen railway station.
 During weekends, there are night buses (designated as N#) operating after midnight.

-The urban bus routes, all operated by Verkehrsbetriebe Schaffhausen (vbsh), are as follows:
+The urban bus routes, which all operated by Verkehrsbetriebe Schaffhausen (vbsh), are as follows: